klojang4j/klojang-templates/README.md

 </td>
 ```

-If you remove all HTML comments from the above HTML snippet, you are back to the
+If you remove everything that is an comment from the above HTML snippet, you are back
-original design.
+to where you started.

 If the variable and placeholder together fit on a single line, this can be contracted
 to: